11 Best Business Phone Line Providers in 2026: Full Comparison

 — A user review in Community Spiceworks

 Frontier offers a mix of landline and internet-enabled calling features, making it a cost-effective option for businesses needing basic functionality with modest upgrades.
+The company was acquired by Verizon in January 2026, further strengthening its network infrastructure and service capabilities.
 It’s also a strong candidate for the best landline phone service for small business users thanks to its fiber bundles and simple pricing.

 Key features: